keyboardDrummer/typeless/README.md

 }
 ```

-When errors occur in imported packages, Typeless assumes the fault is in the codebase running the test.
+When an error occurs in an imported package, Typeless assumes the fault is in the call to the imported package.

 ```javascript
 var fs = require('fs');